JacKeTUs/ffbtools/docs/ffbwrap.md

   together with `--direction-fix`.

   `--ignore-set-gain`: Ignore any attempt to change the global FF gain.

+  `--ignore-autocenter`: Ignore any attempt to change autocenter strength.

   `--offset-fix`: Proton sets `offset` and `phase` to incorrect values.
 This option fixes it.